top of page

 H: As previously mentioned, my good woman, I have a proper degree - from a fine old University - perhaps I may be of assistance?

 B(gazing at the divinities): Pay? - You?!
-I owe about 30k back home!! - Mother is fit to derange me! - No - but I shall write a pretty, throwaway Ode to one of the Maids - which will live through the ages - despite much better stuff I shall later write
+I owe about 30k back home!!
+Mother is fit to derange me! - No - but I shall write a pretty, throwaway Ode to one of the Maids - which will live through aeons - despite much better things I shall later write whilst on varied literary crusades

 H & B get up to leave, kiss the hands of Mother, salute the Divinities